 Considering the land’s carrying capacity and use when deciding how much property is needed per horse allows for the consideration of many factors.
-These include pasture rotation, manure management, stream and pond buffering, and other best-management practices that can help the environment remain healthy for horses and people.
+These include overall pasture management, pasture rotation, manure management, stream and pond buffering, and other best-management practices that can help the environment remain healthy for horses and people.

 Pasture for Forage